 PIN 1 – Offset Null

 PIN 8 – not connected

-As you can see above, the non-inverting terminal and offset null is located at the left.
-The different terminals are marked in different colours.
-Op amp is a collection of transistors and resistances as you can see from the picture.
+As you can see above, the non-inverting terminal and offset null are located at the left.
+The different terminals are marked in different colors.
+Op-amp is a collection of transistors and resistances as you can see from the picture.

 Comparator as the name suggests compares two things.
-In this case, it compares two analogues signals.
+In this case, it compares two analogs signals.
 There will be one voltage signal which will be used as a reference and another signal which is to be compared.
-Op amp will then determine which of the two signal has a greater magnitude.
+Op-amp will then determine which of the two signals has a greater magnitude.